nicholasm185/kobo-highlights-extractor/README.md

    Directory for Markdown output.
 Default: `notes`.
 Structure: `notes/<Author>/<Title>.md`.

  - `--out PATH`
   CSV output path.
-If omitted, a temporary CSV is used and deleted automatically after Markdown generation.
+Default is `-`, which uses a temporary CSV that is deleted automatically after Markdown generation.
+  When running interactively, pressing Enter will keep the default `-`.

  - `--keep-filename-chapter`
    Keep chapter titles that look like filenames (suppressed by default).